How to make Resin Jewelry and the Best Jewelry Resin [Tutorial]

 Best Resin for Jewelry

-The following Resin for jewelry works for almost every piece you can imagine.
-For fast results and smale pieces us UV Resin, for bigger Resin jewelry pieces use Epoxy Resin.
+The following Epoxy Resins for jewelry works for almost every piece you can imagine, even for bigger ones.

 Which Objects can be Cast in Resin?